UMM-CSci-Systems/setting-up-github-classroom-for-faculty/README.md

 suggests that you can upgrade your GitHub organization with GitHub Education benefits for teachers.
-I've never done this (didn't know it was a thing until now), but it looks like one benefit would be that it might allow the students to have private repositories.
+I've never done this (didn't know it was a thing until now), but it looks like one benefit would be that it allows the students to have private repositories.

 :warning: I have tried setting student repos in GitHub Classroom to private before, and we almost immediately used all the free credits